tp-hk/web-app-lab/Udemy/README.md

 - Component-level state: state that only affects one instance.
 In redux, there can be application-level state

 ## Redux
-- Redux contains and manages the app. state (e.g. number counter, list of books, currently selected book); React represents the view; React-redux is used to connect Redux and React
+- Redux manages the app. state (e.g. number counter, list of books, currently selected book); React represents the view; React-redux is used to connect Redux and React
 - Redux uses one object (app. state) to hold all states

 ### Reducer (state management)